CMAP-REPOS/mfhrn_programs/README.md

 # mfhrn_programs
 Programs for processing the Master Freight Network (MFN), Master Highway Network (MHN), and Master Rail Network (MRN) for freight/travel modeling.

-At a conceptual level, the way MFN/MHN/MRN fit together for processing is described by the (greatly simplified) diagram:
+At a conceptual level, the way MFN/MHN/MRN fit together for processing is described by the (greatly simplified) diagram, where the boxes represent input and circles represent output:
 ![A diagram showing the logic behind this repository, with a freight path and a travel path.](images/concept.png)

 To get started with this repository, check out the wiki.